 Semester I Semester III

 ENGL 1301 Composition and Rhetoric 3 SOCI 1306 Social Problems 3

 SOCI 1301 Introduction to Sociology 3 GOVT 2301 Federal and State Government I 3

-U.S. History 3 Humanities 3
+U.S. History 1 3 Humanities5 3

-Natural Sciences 4 Modern Language or 3-4
+Natural Sciences 2 4 Modern Language or 3-4

-Fitness and Wellness 1 General Elective
+Fitness and Wellness 3 1 General Elective 6

-14 Mathematics 3
+14 Mathematics 7 3

 15-16

 Semester II Semester IV

 +ENGL 1302 Composition and Literature 3 Sociology Elective 3

 Social Science Elective 3 GOVT 2302 Federal and State Government II 3

-U.S. History 3 Visual and Performing Arts 3
+U.S. History 1 3 Visual and Performing Arts 8 3

-Natural Sciences 4 Modern Language or 3-4
+Natural Sciences 2 4 Modern Language or 3-4

 Speech4 3 General Elective

 16 General Elective 3

 15-16

 TOTAL 60-62

-Select from the U.S. History portion of the Social and Behavioral Sciences section of the Core Curriculum Course List.

-Select from the Natural Sciences section of the Core Curriculum Course List.

-Select from the Fitness and Wellness section of the Core Curriculum Course List.
-Select a Speech (SPCH) course from the Communications section of the Core Curriculum Course List.
+1Select from the U.S. History portion of the Social and Behavioral Sciences section of the Core Curriculum Course List.
+2Select from the Natural Sciences section of the Core Curriculum Course List.
+3Select from the Fitness and Wellness section of the Core Curriculum Course List.

-Select from the Humanities section of the Core Curriculum Course List.
+5Select from the Humanities section of the Core Curriculum Course List.

-Select a Modern Language for the AA degree or a General Elective for the AS degree.
+6Select a Modern Language for the AA degree or a General Elective for the AS degree.